Why are women switching to reusable pads? Is it mostly older women or even younger women that make the switch ?

-Switching to reusable pads is the choice many young and well-informed women are making today.
-All over the world, women are becoming increasingly aware of the health risks and the environmental problems caused by disposable sanitary pads and are choosing reusable pads over disposable ones.
+Switching to reusable pads is the choice many educated and well-informed girls and women are making today.
+All over the world, folks are becoming increasingly aware of the health risks and the environmental problems caused by disposable sanitary pads and are choosing reusable pads over disposable ones.

-Why do you say that Saukhyam Reusable Pads help us save money ?
+How do reusable pads help us save money ?

-Every year, a woman will typically spend about two thousand rupees for buying disposable pads.
-Saukhyam Reusable Pad sets that cost this amount or less last for 3-5 years and help one realize considerable cost savings.
+Every year, an average woman will typically spend about two thousand rupees for buying disposable pads.
+Saukhyam Reusable Pad sets that half or even one-fourth of this amount last for 4-5 years and help one realize considerable cost savings.
 The cumulative savings, if switching to reusable pads, would be in excess of half a lakh of rupees when calculated over the entire menstruating lifetime.

 Why is banana fiber used for absorption in Saukhyam Reusable Pads ?

 Many commercially available disposable pads use cellulose fiber (aka fluff pulp) for absorption.
 This is derived from trees and made in much the same manner as paper is made.
 We all know that using a lot of paper is harmful for the environment but we do not know that using a lot of disposable pads also is equally bad.

 To this cellulose fiber, SAP (super absorbent polymer) is usually added for increased absorption.
 This is a suspected carcinogen.

 Banana fiber is a naturally occurring material that is the absorbent in Saukhyam pads.
 It is also a type of cellulose fiber but with an important difference.
 The banana is the only tree that gives fruits only once.
 After the banana harvest is obtained, the tree is cut down.
 The fiber is extracted from the trunk of the cut-down tree and no trees are cut to extract cellulose fiber.